-Royal Botanic Gardens Melbourne manages the site of the Melbourne Observatory.
-RBG Melbourne works closely with the Astronomical Society of Victoria (ASV) to maintain this historical site and provide regular public tours.
+Royal Botanic Gardens Melbourne manages the site of the Melbourne Observatory and works closely with the Astronomical Society of Victoria to maintain this historical site and provide regular public tours.

 Much of the historic equipment used when the Observatory was fully operational is preserved and still used for observing the southern night sky.
-Experienced guides from the Astronomical Society of Victoria (ASV) host regular tours in the Melbourne Observatory buildings including Lunar tours, Moons and storms of Jupiter, and Saturn returns.
-These tours are very popular and often sell out - visit our What’s On section for tour information and booking details.*Bookings required Booking information/Cancellation Policy.
+Experienced guides from the Astronomical Society of Victoria host regular tours in the Melbourne Observatory buildings.

-- Observatory tours will not be cancelled due to overcast or inclement weather conditions.
+Observatory tours will not be cancelled due to overcast or inclement weather conditions.
 Your guide will conduct an informative tour although the use of telescopes for observation in these conditions will not occur.
-If you find this undesirable, you may wish to cancel your booking but you will need to provide at least 24 hours notice.
+Please provide at least 24 hours notice if you wish to cancel your booking.